-During the quarter ended March 31, 2005, the Company recognized a gain of \$1.6 million from the sale of equipment.
-The gain is reported as other operating income.
+During the six months ended June 30, 2005, the Company recognized a gain of \$1.6 million from the sale of equipment.
+The gain is reported as other operating income in the accompanying Condensed Consolidated Statements of Operations.

-During the quarter ended March 31, 2004, the Office of Surface Mining completed an audit of certain of the Company's federal reclamation fee filings for the period from 1998 through 2003.
+During the six months ended June 30, 2004, the Office of Surface Mining completed an audit of certain of the Company's federal reclamation fee filings for the period from 1998 through 2003.
 The audit resulted in an assessment of additional fees of \$1.3 million and interest of \$0.2 million.
-The additional fees have been recorded as a component of cost of coal sales, while the interest portion has been reflected as interest expense.
+The additional fees have been recorded as a component of cost of coal sales in the accompanying Condensed Consolidated Statements of Operations, while the interest portion has been reflected as interest expense.

-During the first quarter of 2004, Canyon Fuel, while accounted for under the equity method, began the process of temporarily idling its Skyline Mine, and incurred severance costs of \$1.9 million.
-The Company's share of these costs totals \$1.2 million and is reflected in income from equity investment in the Condensed Consolidated Statements of Operations.
+During the first quarter of 2004, Canyon Fuel, while accounted for under the equity method, began the process of temporarily idling its Skyline Mine, and incurred severance costs of \$1.3 million and \$3.2 million for the three and six months ended June 30, 2004, respectively.
+The Company's share of these costs totals \$0.9 million and \$2.1 million, respectively, and is reflected in income from equity investments in the Condensed Consolidated Statements of Operations.

-On June 25, 2003, the Company repaid its term loans with the proceeds from the offering of senior notes.
+On June 25, 2003, the Company repaid the \$675 million term loan with the proceeds from the offering of \$700 million in senior notes.
 The Company had designated certain interest rate swaps as hedges of the variable rate interest payments due under the term loans.
 Pursuant to the requirements of Statement of Financial Accounting Standards No. 133, Accounting for Derivative Instruments and Hedging Activities ("FAS 133"), historical mark-to-market adjustments related to these swaps through June 25, 2003 were deferred as a component of Accumulated Other Comprehensive Loss.
 Subsequent to the repayment of the term loans, these deferred amounts will be amortized as additional expense over the contractual terms of the swap agreements.
-For the three months ending March 31, 2005 and 2004, the Company recognized \$3.4 million of expense related to the amortization of previously deferred mark-to-market adjustments.
+For the three months ending June 30, 2005 and 2004, the Company recognized \$3.4 million of expense related to the amortization of previously deferred mark-to-market adjustments.
+For the six months ending June 30, 2005 and 2004, we recognized \$6.8 million of expense for both periods related to the amortization of previously deferred mark-to-market adjustments.